navybluesilver/navybluesilver/article/may.md

 The idea that the bitcoin price is being manipulated seems very unlikely to me.
 It is being traded on a few regulated exchanges, on hundreds of unregulated exchanges, on OTC markets including localbitcoins, bisq, paxful,...
 These (independent) markets are located in many different geographical locations... and somehow this is being controlled/manipulated by a handful of traders in some gigantic conspiracy.
 This is a bear market so the price would be manipulated to the downside...
 Which brings the question, why would a bitcoin whale want to reduce the value of his own assets?
 The incentives don't align.

 Bitcoin can't be "manipulated" for the same reasons that it can't be regulated.

-##### fiat manipulation
-Fun fact, fiat is being manipulated by design by a selected group of individuals (Mr. Powell and friends).